-4 Sales and Pricing Strategies to Drive Media Revenue Now and in the COVID Recovery
+4 Sales and Pricing Strategies to Drive Media Revenue Right Now

-The COVID-19 crisis has completely upended nearly every aspect of our lives.
-Business closings, record unemployment, and shelter in place orders have dropped consumer demand off a cliff.
-Advertising budgets have followed suit.
+In 2020, the COVID-19 crisis completely upended nearly every aspect of our lives.
+Business closings, record unemployment, and shelter in place orders dropped consumer demand off a cliff.
+Advertising budgets followed suit.

-What will it take, then, to drive media sales now and in the coming months?
+What will it take, then, to drive media sales today and in the future?
 It all comes down to a laser-like focus on the customer and their needs.
 And while sales methodologies have long preached a customer-first approach, until now, we’ve never been in a sales environment that makes a true customer focus so imperative.

-Here are four customer-focused sales strategies that salespeople can adopt right away to drive media sales now and in the second half of the year.
+Here are four customer-focused strategies you can adopt right away to drive media sales in today’s landscape.

 1. Become Your Customers’ Trusted Advisor on Digital Media

-I recently attended the Borrell Local Online Advertising Conference and wrote a blog post about how, as broadcasters expand their digital media solutions, it’s critical for traditional media salespeople to become digital marketing experts.
+Last year I attended the Borrell Local Online Advertising Conference and wrote a blog post about how, as broadcasters expand their digital media solutions, it’s critical for traditional media salespeople to become digital marketing experts.

 Just think about how overwhelmed many media salespeople are by their own company’s digital solution sets.
 It stands to reason that clients don’t fully understand what’s available to them, either.

 Now is the perfect time for AEs to sharpen their digital skills.
-With digital media consumption on the rise pre-coronavirus as well as during the crisis, the potential payoff for salespeople and their companies is huge.
+With digital media consumption on the rise, the potential payoff for salespeople and their companies is huge.

-This is an opportunity for AEs to become their clients’ trusted advisor on strategic digital solutions, which can lead clients to place more value on the relationship.
+This presents an opportunity for AEs to become their clients’ trusted advisor on strategic digital solutions, which can lead clients to place more value on the relationship.

-At Borrell, Bill Caudill, VP of Digital Sales at Nexstar, mused that gaining digital marketing expertise is no easy task, as this subject is offered today as a four-year college degree.
-And yet, through training and self-directed learning, salespeople can acquire the most essential digital-marketing skills.
+At Borrell, Bill Caudill, former VP of Digital Sales at Nexstar, mused that gaining digital marketing expertise is no easy task, as this subject is offered today as a four-year college degree.
+And yet, through training and self-directed learning, salespeople can acquire the most essential digital marketing skills.

-An ideal starting point is DMI’s “Introduction to Digital Marketing,” which covers the basic principles of digital marketing and speaks to how traditional and digital media work together to create water-tight campaigns.
-DMI has included courses that cover the type of digital campaigns that are offered in the local broadcast space, like Display and Video Advertising, Social Media Marketing, and Email Marketing.
+An ideal starting point is The Digital Marketing Institute’s (DMI) “Introduction to Digital Marketing” micro lessons, which covers the basic principles of digital marketing and speaks to how traditional and digital media work together to create watertight campaigns.
+DMI includes courses that cover the type of digital campaigns that are offered in the local broadcast space, like Display and Video Advertising, Social Media Marketing, and Email Marketing.

 2. Tailor Your Solutions to Customer Needs by Studying Their Businesses